 Graduate students will explore topics in specialized areas of immunochemistry and cellular immunology, antigenic and molecular structure of immunoglobulin molecules; antigenantibody interactions; cellular events in the humoral and cellular immune responses; translation immunology.
-Prerequisite: consent of instructor (F)
+Prerequisite: consent of instructor.
+(F) (Not offered in 2002-03.)